-Dagmar Myslinska completed a fully-funded PhD at the Department of Law at the London School of Economics, under the supervision of Professor Nicola Lacey and Dr Coretta Phillips, which critically examines Poles’ experience of mobility and their positioning within EU and UK equality frameworks.
+Dagmar Myslinska completed a fully-funded PhD at the Department of Law at the London School of Economics, under the supervision of Professor Nicola Lacey and Professor Coretta Phillips, which critically examines Poles’ experience of mobility and their positioning within EU and UK equality frameworks.
+She is currently working on a monograph, Law, Migration and the Construction of Whiteness: Mobility within the European Union, to be published by Routledge.
 Dagmar graduated from Yale University with a BA (cum laude) in Psychology and Film Studies, with distinctions in both majors.
 She received her Juris Doctor degree from Columbia University School of Law, where she was the Head Notes Editor for the Columbia Journal of Transnational Law, and a recipient of the Harlan Fiske Stone Scholar award.
 She was admitted to the New York and New Jersey state bars in 2005.

 In her teaching, Dagmar seeks to place law within its cultural, ethical, and socio-political contexts, often drawing on critical race theory and human rights perspectives.
 She also incorporates case studies from her own legal practice to provide experiential learning opportunities, while critically examining the foundations of laws.
 Her overarching teaching goals have been to guide students towards thinking creatively and critically, and to inspire them to pursue social justice.